Synchronization in rotating supersolids: Experimental analysis

 \section{Experimental analysis}

 To measure the angular position of the droplets from experimental images, we use a fit function.
 We first apply a Gaussian filter of size $\sigma\,=1$ px (${\simeq}\, 0.5 \,\mu\si{m}$) for noise reduction, before normalizing each image to the peak density.
 Each image is then fitted with a function defined as follows.
-Four elliptical 2D Gaussian density functions with four variable peak densities $n_j$, $j=0,1,2,3$ are centered on the corners of a square, with variable length $a$, phase $\phi$ and 2D center of mass position $x_c$, $y_c$ (guiding center origin), see Fig.\,\ref{fig:suppmat_analysis}, defining a total of 8 free parameters.
+Four elliptical 2D Gaussian density functions with four variable peak densities $n_j$, $j=0,1,2,3$ are centered on the corners of a square, with variable length $a$, phase $\phi$ and 2D center of mass position $x_c$, $y_c$ (guiding center origin), see Extended data Fig.\,\ref{fig:suppmat_analysis}, defining a total of 8 free parameters.
 The widths of the individual Gaussian distributions defining each droplet are not free parameters, but pre-calibrated to minimize fit residuals and fixed for all images.
-The orientation of each Gaussian (its cyclotron rotation) is also fixed and locked to the polarization angle, a feature we have verified for this dataset and in previous works \cite{Klaus2022oov,casotti2024oov}.
+The orientation of each Gaussian (its cyclotron rotation) is also fixed and locked to the polarization angle, a feature we have verified for this dataset by first letting it as a free fit parameter, see Extended Data Fig.\,\ref{fig:suppmat_analysis}(c).
+This result is in agreement with previous works \cite{Klaus2022oov,casotti2024oov}.
 The angular position of the droplets is then given by $\phi$, assuming a circularly symmetric supersolid, such that $\phi_{\text{rot},j} = \phi + j\pi/2$.
 We probe the robustness of our fit by taking two unique initial conditions for each image.
 First, we set $\phi=0$ and perform the fit, then this is repeated for $\phi=\pi/4$, i.e.~the maximally different angle.
 We have verified that, independent of the initial condition, our results remain unchanged.